romainmenke/postcss-random-pastel-colors/README.md

 }
 ```

-But unfortunately we now have plugin in an older style.
+Unfortunately we now have a plugin in an older style.
 This will not work well in the current ecosystem.

 It seems that ChatGPT is mostly trained on the large volume of older PostCSS plugins.